Numerous factors come together to kill your productivity.

 Multitasking is a proven productivity killer.
 Numerous studies show that it has adverse effects, including:

-Yet 92% of knowledge workers multitask during meetings.
-The problem with multitasking is that switching between tasks and applications wastes time and attention.
-It takes about 20 minutes to refocus.
-With Single-Tasking, you focus on only one thing at a time.
-Here is how to do it:
+Yet 92% of knowledge workers multitask during meetings, but this wastes time and attention because switching tasks and applications takes about 20 minutes to refocus.
+Single-tasking involves concentrating on just one task at a time.
+Here's how to implement it:

 Similar system: Timeboxing.